 Secondary Market Research

 During the secondary market research process, you will look at publicly available market data in the form of trend reports, any industry data, and market segmentation statistics.

 (Source: youtube.com / Jason Richea)

 Effective use of secondary market research is to examine your competitors using specific market research tools like Buzzsumo.

-Three types of forces can be used to perform secondary research:
+Three types of forces can be used to perform secondary market research:

 - Internal sales data.